Welcome to today's edition of the Rush 24-7 podcast.

 I didn't give people the comfort to go out and support Trump.

-There are a lot of people that want a duty waiting on me.
+There were a lot of people that wanted to were waiting on me.

-Uh every group of slash Republicans, conservatives, never Trumpers, quasi conservatives, Tea Partiers, populists, nationalists, they've all had a beef with me at some point during the election.
+Every group of slash Republicans, conservatives, never Trumpers, quasi-conservatives, Tea Partiers, populist nationalists, they've all had a beef with me at some point during the election.

-The one thing I know, folks, the the audience levels have just skyrocketed during this period, even more so than usual during elections.
+But one thing I know, folks, the audience levels have just skyrocketed during this period, even more so than usual during elections.

-I mean, it's seasonal, predictable, but it's even it's it's it's through the roof even more so this time around.
+I mean, it's seasonal, predictable, but it's even, it's through the roof even more so this time around.

 I didn't change it.